dazeycm/Interactive-Debugging/README.md

 -------
 It looks to me like we have a problem with the top vertex of the triangle.
 Why is it in the top right, instead of in the top center?
 Use the comments in my code to find the part that is supposed to set the top corner of the triangle to be in the center.

-* 11.a) Where is the bug, and how should you fix it?
+* 11.a) Where is the bug, and how should you fix it? - The middle vertex is not actually in the middle.
 * 11.b) If I had not commented my code, how would you have discovered which variable to fix?
-What if I had used crazy variable names like “fooa, foob, fooc, food, fooe, foof” instead of “p1x, p1y, p2x, p2y, p3x, p3y”?
+What if I had used crazy variable names like “fooa, foob, fooc, food, fooe, foof” instead of “p1x, p1y, p2x, p2y, p3x, p3y”? - By changing the variables I could probably find it through trial and error, or I could look at the variables and see where each one is, knowing there should be a middle, left, and right vertex.

 Step 12